“A concept is of no use if it stays in the mind. And it would be worse if it is executed badly. “

 “Prototyping leads to creative innovations”

 Once the initial prototype is launched and used, take note of the shortcomings, and changes that have to be made.
-After a discussion with the investors, review of the customers, your working team, go ahead with the next phase.
+After a discussion with the investors, reviews from the customers and your working team, go ahead with the next phase.
 For example- You might have developed the prototype using metal but after using it, substituting it with plastic might just make more sense.
 Practical usage helps in refining the designs.
+Once you are happy with your final prototype, it may be time to start thinking about patenting your product with the help of a us patent attorney.

 Prototype your ‘prototype’

 At times, developing a prototype requires a professional team that could lead to incurring high costs.
 So it is better to make a miniature model even before developing a prototype.
-That is where the DIY tools come handy.
+Or you could also get help from an injection moulding company to help in making a plastic prototype.

 “To be safe than sorry, build a prototype”